signatureai/signature-core-nodes/docs/nodes/numbers.md

 | ---- | ----- |
 | int  | `INT` |

-??? note "Pick the code in numbers.py"
+??? note "Source code in numbers.py"

     ```python
     class IntMinMax:
-        """Finds the minimum or maximum of two integers.
+        """Determines the minimum or maximum value between two integers.

-        This class returns either the minimum or maximum of two integer inputs based on the specified mode.
+        This class compares two integer inputs and returns either the smaller or larger value based on

-        Methods:
+        the specified mode of operation.

+        Args:
+            a (int): The first integer to compare.
+            b (int): The second integer to compare.
+            mode (str): The comparison mode ('min' or 'max').

+        Returns:
-            execute(**kwargs): Returns the minimum or maximum integer.
+            tuple[int]: A single-element tuple containing either the minimum or maximum value.

         Raises:
-            ValueError: If the input values are not integers or if the mode is unsupported.
+            ValueError: If either input is not an integer or if the mode is not supported.

+        Notes:
+            - The returned value is always wrapped in a tuple to maintain consistency with the node system
         """

         @classmethod